-Example: I can choose to talk more, or to be more outgoing.
+Example: I can choose to verbally express my feelings or keep them to myself.

 WHAT IS BEHAVIOR STYLE?

 Behavior Style is a pattern of behaviors that can be observed in self and in others.
 Behavior Style is reflected in what is said and done.
 It is your observable behavior.